Ulleungdo

-The island makes up the main part of Ulleung County, North Gyeongsang Province, South Korea and is a popular tourist destination.
-The main city of Ulleung-do is the port of Dodong (도동; 道洞), which serves as the main ferry port between Ulleung-do and the South Korean mainland.
+The island makes up the main part of Ulleung County, North Gyeongsang Province, South Korea, and is a popular tourist destination.
+The main city of Ulleungdo is the port of Dodong (도동; 道洞), which serves as the main ferry port between Ulleungdo and the South Korean mainland.
 After tourism, the main economic activity is fishing, including its well-known harvest of squid, which can be seen drying in the sun in many places.